 Travelling with an Interrail or Eurail pass opens up a world of freedom and flexibility.
 But if your absolute preference is saving time and money, then you're really going to like this – overnight sleeper trains also double as a night's accommodation!
 You don't have to slum it, either – for example, the overnight sleeper between Venice and Paris offers beds in shared 4- or 6-person cabins as well as premium single or double cabins with your own private bathroom, breakfast service and a complimentary newspaper in the morning.

 From Italy to Paris by train

 Paris, a European cultural, social, and economic powerhouse, is hardly a city that needs an introduction.
-But the City of Light has a lot more going for it than the well-known tourist clichés – skip the croissant and instead eat modern Moroccan in the neighbourhood Le Marais, visit one of the cavernous jazz clubs on Rue des Lombards, or walk along sections of the abandoned Little Belt Railway that have been converted into public parks.
+But the City of Light has a lot more going for it than the well-known tourist clichés – skip the croissant and instead eat modern Moroccan dishes in the neighbourhood Le Marais, visit one of the cavernous jazz clubs on Rue des Lombards, or walk along sections of the abandoned Little Belt Railway that have been converted into public parks.
 It's easy to get direct trains from Italy to Paris.
-You can book right here with us through our partners SNCF.
+You can book right here with us through our partners SNCF and Trenitalia.

 From Italy to Lyon by train

 Lyon is a beautiful, historic city, watched over by numerous church towers scattered across Fourvière Hill, the site where the city was founded by the Romans.
 As France's third-biggest city and the birthplace of cinema, it's also a vibrant modern metropolis with a rich art and theatre scene.
 A lot of people think of Lyon as the main point of entry to the many famous ski resorts of the French Alps, although the city itself is also certainly worth a visit for its mix of history, culture, and gastronomy.